Zarch: Development

 Braben had use of an Acorn A500 development machine for two weeks in January 1987.
 He had been working on 3D landscape algorithms on the BBC Micro and then wrote Lander using ARM code.

 Lander

 Lander was a demo version of Zarch bundled with new Acorn Archimedes computers.
 It was completed in less than three months as an illustration of their capabilities.
 Although the graphical environment, controls and handling of the lander were similar to the released version of the game, neither enemies nor virus were present on the landscape.
 Points were awarded for destroying trees and buildings.

 While the lander was stationary on the launchpad, moving the mouse (which would normally tilt the attitude of the craft) would cause it to immediately explode.
-This bug was fixed in Virus: the craft would not explode while sitting on the launchpad, but only if a landing were attempted while the craft was not level.
+This was fixed in Virus: the craft would not explode while sitting on the launchpad, but only if a landing were attempted while the craft was not level.